Company looking to build mill embroiled in internal dispute

 In a rare move, former Republican Gov. Matt Bevin persuaded the state legislature to approve a $15 million investment in the project, making taxpayers partial owners of the planned mill.

 The state investment sparked a legal fight, led by the Courier-Journal, for records detailing the company’s finances.
-Gov. Andy Beshear’s administration recently released those records.
+Democratic Gov. Andy Beshear’s administration recently released those records that Bevin’s administration had fought in court to withhold.

-Word of the company’s shakeup brought responses from the top levels of state government.
+Word of the company’s shakeup brought responses from the top levels of state government Friday.

 “We were previously advised of these changes and it is our understanding they do not impact the current status of the project.”
 Beshear spokesman Sebastian Kitchen said in a statement before Bouchard’s social media post disputing the company announcement.